alex-grover/neynar-next/README.md

   const signer = await neynarClient.getSigner(signerUuid)

-  // If you also want the user's username + profile, or you can fetch separately if (signer.status === 'approved') {
+  // If you also want the user's username + profile, or you can fetch separately
+  // TODO: this is not currently supported by the types if (signer.status === 'approved') {
     const user = await neynarClient.getUserByFid(signer.fid)
     return NextResponse.json({ ...signer, user })